 Paul is also one of Harts most experienced trauma medics.
 Paul was instrumental in treating Rwandans during the Kibeho massacre in 1995.
 He ran the Vanimo hospital in PNG post-tidal wave in 1997.
 Paul provided first-line medical response immediately after the UN bombing in Baghdad in 2004 as well as treating injured personnel during the US led invasion in 2003.
 He is a qualified emergency medical technician and able to audit and assess relevant medical facilities.

 Paul has a BSc in Security.
-In 2012 he published his first book – ‘The Easy Day Was Yesterday’.
+Paul published his first book – ‘The Easy Day Was Yesterday’.